Many of us have been there. Too much month and not enough money. If you can’t afford to pay your bills, it can be stressful.

 3. Make a phone call (or two)

 When you are behind on your bills, you have to decide who to pay first.
 But, don’t just decide on your own.
 Instead, call each company to see who might be more willing to work with you.
+Make sure you talk to them before your bill is due.

 Make sure you are honest and do not lie.
 Let the creditor know your situation and ask them if they might be able to offer either an extension or maybe another helpful idea.